Last Updated on November 6, 2024 by Paola Castillo

 5. Top with fresh chives before serving.

-A Vegan Cauliflower Potato Mash’s Best Friend: Vegan Gravy!
+Vegan Cauliflower Gravy!

 A Thanksgiving menu is incomplete without gravy.
 This vegan gravy is made with a secret plant-based ingredient – nutritional yeast.
 This is a good source of energizing B vitamins, including B12, which is hard to get on a vegan diet, since it is mostly found in animal sources.